 Using the evidence from the Growing Up in Ireland and Children’s School Lives National Cohort Studies, we are investigating the risk and protective factors associated with bullying and victimisation in school-based contexts in Ireland.

 The study methods include systematic literature reviewing, multillevel modelling, person-oriented modelling, and complex large scale data.
+The reserach is funded by the Irish Research Council (IRC).

 Led by Giulio D'Urso, UCD, in collaboration with Jennifer Symonds, UCD.
-Funded by the Irish Research Council.

 This investigation will explain variation in cognitive functioning across the lifespan as a direct and indirect function of engagement in education and working.
 The investigation uses the Growing up in Ireland (GUI) and Irish LongitudinalStudy on Ageing (TILDA) datasets to examine cognitive brain health and engagement across three aged-graded transitions: the transition to primary schooling in early childhood, the school to work transition in young adulthood, and the transition from working life to retirement in later adulthood.